 The communication between satellites and terminals will be influenced by weather (rain, heavy clouds, etc.), but it is not clear at the moment how much of a problem this will be in practice.

-The user terminals are currently manufactured in Hawthorne but the plan is to later move the production elsewhere.
+The user terminals are currently manufactured at low volumes in Hawthorne but the plan is to later move the production elsewhere.

 Elon Musk has one terminal at his house and he used it to send a pair of tweets in October 2019:

 — Buff Mage (@elonmusk) October 22, 2019